au-nlp/project-milestone-p2-group4/README.md

      - Genre level comparison across features, types and aggregate metrics like interruption overlap, frequency etc.
      - Graph modelling of found interruptions to discover relationsships
 - Call-to-action detection
+    - Flagging of candidate CTAs on sentence-level using rule-based approach
-    - Detection and extraction of CTA based on e.g. logical flagging and LLM judgements
+    - Detection and extraction of CTAs among the flagged sentences using causal language modeling
     - Analysis of frequence and positional information in the podcast episode timeline
     - Genre level comparison of patterns of use, frequency and intensity of CTA and action-oriented language
 - Sentiment analysis